mendix/docs/content/howto/mobile/getting-started-with-native-mobile.md

 {{% todo %}}[The two app store buttons mentioned below do not exist yet.
 Update with pic later.]{{% /todo %}}

-Alternatively, you can navigate to the Mendix Native Developer App using Mendix Studio Pro:
+Alternatively, you can navigate to the Make It Native app using Mendix Studio Pro:

 1. In Mendix Studio Pro, click the drop-down menu next to the **View button**, and then click **View in the Mendix App**.
 2. This will bring up a dialog box.
-In the **Native mobile** tab, click either **Go to play store** or **Go to app store** to be brought to the Google Play or Apple App Store pages for the Mendix Native Developer App.
+In the **Native mobile** tab, click either **Go to play store** or **Go to app store** to be brought to the Google Play or Apple App Store pages for the Make It Native app.
-3. In the iOS or Android app store, you can download the Mendix Native Developer App to your device of choice.
+3. In the iOS or Android app store, you can download the Make It Native app to your device of choice.

 ### 3.3 Viewing Your App on Your Testing Device

 Viewing your app on a mobile device will allow you to test native features and other aspects of your app.
 This section is written for mobile devices, but you may use an Android emulator mentioned in the [Prerequisites](#prerequisites) section above.
 To view your app, follow these steps:

 1. Locate your app's QR code in Mendix Studio Pro by clicking the drop-down menu next to the **View** button, then selecting **View in the Mendix App** and navigating to the **Native mobile** tab.
 Here you will see your test app's QR code.
-2. Start the Mendix Native Developer App by tapping its icon on your device.
+2. Start the Make It Native app by tapping its icon on your device.
 3. Tap the  **Scan a QR Code** button:

 	{{% image_container width="500" %}}![Scan QR Code](attachments/getting-started-with-native-mobile/scan-qr.png){{% /image_container %}}